python/cpython/Doc/library/sys.rst

    ``cache_tag`` is set to ``None``, it indicates that module caching should be disabled.

-   *arch* describes the architecture of the current interpreter runtime system.
+   *arch* The build architecture of the current interpreter is determined by the platform on which it was built (independent of the current platform).

    .. versionadded:: 3.14